Thames protection and resilience project

 Work on design concepts for the protection of Thames is now underway, following project work indicating that $1billion in assets are at risk over the long-term from the effects of flooding and storm-surge associated with sea level rise.

-A governance group to progress the Thames protection work met for the first time this month, made up of representatives from our Council, Ngāti Maru and Waikato Regional Council.
+A governance group to progress the Thames protection work met for the first time in February 2024, made up of representatives from our Council, Ngāti Maru and Waikato Regional Council.
+A further meeting is taking place at the end of July 2024.

 “We know that Thames is especially vulnerable to storm surge and flooding associated with sea-level rise, putting around $1 billion of assets in our township at risk,” says our Mayor Len Salt, who is chairing the Thames Protection and Resilience Governance Group.